unitedasian/vuejs-layout/README.md

 A component to be displayed as the top nav's `nav-brand` component.

+#### nav-center

+A component to be displayed as the top nav's centered nav.
+The Layout component expects this component to follow bootstrap's conventions for navs.

 #### nav-right

 A component to be displayed as the top nav's right-aligned nav.
 The Layout component expects this component to follow bootstrap's conventions for navs.